fengzhu1/fengzhu.github.io/_pages/about.md

 Short Biography
 ------
+Dr. Feng Zhu works as an algorithm expert at Ant Group, Hangzhou, P.R.
+China.
 He received a PhD degree in Computer Science from Macquarie University, Australia, in 2020 (supervised by Prof. Yan Wang) and an MEng degree from Soochow University, P.R.
 China, in 2016 (supervised by A/Prof. Guanfeng Liu and Prof. Xiaofang Zhou).
-He is currently an algorithm expert at Ant Group, Hangzhou, P.R.
-China.
-His research interests include social computing, cross-domain recommender systems, and machine learning.
+His research interests include social computing, recommender systems, machine learning, and large language models.
+He has two conference papers (as the first author) recognized as the Most Influential Papers in Paper Digest, including IJCAI 2021 and CIKM 2019.
+He has been a PC member for many top conferences, such as AAAI, IJCAI, KDD, WWW, and MM.

 Honors and Awards
 ------